pyvisa/pyvisa-py/docs/source/faq.rst

 For primary addresses where a listener is detected, no secondary addresses are checked as most devices simply ignore secondary addressing.

-If you have a device that reacts to the primary address and has different functionality on some secondary addresses, please leave a bug report.
+If you have an instrument that reacts to the primary address and has different functionality on some secondary addresses, please leave a bug report.

+If you use a VXI-11.2 gateway (VXI-11 to GPIB), you can use constructions like `TCPIP::host::gpib0,9,1::INSTR`, where `gpib0` is the 'GPIB SICL Interface Name' configured on the gateway, `9` is the primary address of the instrument, and `1` is the secondary address of that instrument.
+``ResourceManager.list_resources()`` will however not try to discover any resources on a VXI-11.2 gateway, as the SICL Interface Name is not automatically known.

 Can PyVISA-py be used from a VM?